lindakatcodes/lindakat-blogs/posts/learning-vue.md

 })
 ```

 Anytime you're starting a new instance, you use the keyword new.
-Think of the Vue instance as a big object, with lots of pieces of data (since that's essentially what you're doing - Vue holds a big options object, with all sorts of things).
+Think of the Vue instance as a big object container, with lots of pieces of data (since that's essentially what you're doing - Vue holds a big options object, with all sorts of things).
 Here, we've got an "el", which stands for element - this is the ID you're trying to target in your HTML, the element this instance is going to be able to interact with.
 Then you can add some data, with whatever you'd like inside it.
 For these examples, it's building out a website to sell socks, so we've got a product & description listed.

-Then in your HTML file, you can access the data from your instance with double braces around the key word.
+Then in your HTML file, you can access the data from your Vue instance with double braces around the key word.
 This is a JS expression used in HTML - it's pretty neat!
 And since this is a JS expression, you can also use this to tie different pieces of data together & create new values.

 ```js
 <div id="app">